-When you log onto the Dynamics 365 for Customer Engagement apps mobile app, you will see the list of app modules that you have access to.
+When you log onto the Dynamics 365 apps mobile app, you will see the list of app modules that you have access to.
 When you navigate to any app module that your admin has configured for offline, you'll receive a prompt to download these config updates to setup your app to work in offline mode.

 Offline synchronization status